colethecoder/category-theory-for-programmers/Chapter2.md

 }
 ```

-Only (a) is pure. (b) and (c) contain IO and therefore the IO would only apply on the initial all not when memo-ed. (d) uses a static variable that will increment when used normally but not when memo-ed.
+Only (a) is pure. (b) and (c) contain IO and therefore the IO would only apply on the initial call not when memo-ed. (d) uses a static variable that will increment when used normally but not when memo-ed.

 **5. How many different functions are there from Bool to Bool?
 Can
 you implement them all?**